-TABLE 2-9 INDUSTRIAL ZONES GENERAL DEVELOPMENT STANDARDS REQUIREMENTS BY INDIVIDUAL ZONE
+TABLE 2-9 INDUSTRIAL ZONES GENERAL DEVELOPMENT STANDARDS REOUIREMENTS BY INDIVIDUAL ZONE

-Development Feature IENTS BY INDIVIDUAL Z C-M M-1 Minimum dimensions required for each N EWLY CREATED parcel.
-Minimum Parcel Size None Minimum Parcel Width/Frontage: Interior 75 ft.
-Corner 75 ft.
-Reversed Corner 75 ft.
-Siding on freeways/railroad ROW 75 Curve lots/cul-de-sacs (Each curved and cul-de-sac parc have a minimum street fr contage width of 60 feet.)
-Minimum Parcel Depth 120 Maximum (Gross) Population Density None, except for exis sting residential uses Setbacks Required These are minimum setbacks requ Section 822.3.100 (Setback Regula setback measurement, allowed pro exceptions. ations and Exceptions) for Front None, except that on any street or between industrial and residential setback of not less than 15 feet.
-When the side lot line of an indust zone, there shall be a front setback These setbacks shall not be used for zones, there shall be a front trial zone adjoins a residential c of not less than 15 feet.
-Side (each) None, except that on any street or between industrial and residential setback of not less than 15 feet.
+Development Feature TENTS BY INDIVIDUAL Z C-M M-1 Minimum dimensions required for each N EWLY CREATED parcel.
+Minimum Parcel Size None Minimum Parcel Width/Frontage: Interior 75 1 ft.
+Corner 75 1 Reversed Corner 75 1 Siding on freeways/railroad ROW 75 1 Curve lots/cul-de-sacs (Each curved and cul-de-sac parc have a minimum street from ontage width of 60 feet.)
+Minimum Parcel Depth 120 Maximum (Gross) Population Density None, except for exist Setbacks Required These are minimum setbacks requisection 822.3.100 (Setback Regula setback measurement, allowed propexceptions. tions and Exceptions) for Front None, except that on any street or l between industrial and residential z setback of not less than 15 feet.
+When the side lot line of an industr zone, there shall be a front setback These setbacks shall not be used for rial zone adjoins a residential of not less than 15 feet. or parking or loading.
+Side (each) None, except that on any street or I between industrial and residential z setback of not less than 15 feet.
+T parking or loading.
+When the side lot line of an industriance, there shall be a side setback of side setback may be used for parking material exceeds a height of six feet zones, there shall be a side this setback shall not be used for rial zone adjoins a residential of not less than 15 feet.
+This ng and/or storage, provided no Street side When the rear lot line of a corner p adjoins a residential zone, there sha street of not less than 25 feet. parcel in an industrial zone Reversed corner (street side) When the rear lot line of a reversed zone adjoins a residential zone, the abutting the street of not less than the be used for parking or loading. ere shall be a side setback Rear None, except that on any street or labetween industrial and residential zetback of not less than 15 feet.
 The parking or loading.
-When the side lot line of an indust zone, there shall be a side setback side setback may be used for parking material exceeds a height of six feet. zones, there shall be a side This setback shall not be used for trial zone adjoins a residential of not less than 15 feet.
-This ing and/or storage, provided no Street side When the rear lot line of a corner padjoins a residential zone, there she street of not less than 25 feet.
-Reversed corner (street side) When the rear lot line of a reverse zone adjoins a residential zone, the abutting the street of not less than be used for parking or loading. ere shall be a side setback Rear None, except that on any street or between industrial and residential setback of not less than 15 feet.
-The parking or loading.
-When the side lot line of an indust zone, there shall be a rear setback side setback may be used for parking material exceeds a height of six feet. zones, there shall be a rear This setback shall not be used for trial zone adjoins a residential of not less than 15 feet.
-This ing and/or storage, provided no set.
-Accessory structures See Section 834.4.020 (Accessory · Maximum Parcel Coverage No one
+When the side lot line of an industriation, there shall be a rear setback of side setback may be used for parking material exceeds a height of six feet. zones, there shall be a rear this setback shall not be used for rial zone adjoins a residential of not less than 15 feet.
+This ng and/or storage, provided no et.
+Accessory structures See Section 834.4.020 (Accessory Structures) Maximum Parcel Coverage Nor ne

-Development Feature C-M M-1 Minimum Distance Between Structures on the Same Parcel None Main Structure - Maximum Height Maximum height of structures without discretionary approval.
+Development Feature С-М M-1 Minimum Distance Between Structures on the Same Parcel None Main Structure - Maximum Height Maximum height of structures without discretionary approval.
 See Section 822.3.060 (Height Measurement and Height Limit Exceptions) for possible increase in height limit.
 75 ft.
 Accessory Structure - Maximum Height 75 ft.
-Antennae, Vertical See Section 834.4.420 (Wireless Standards) Telecommunication Facility
+Antennae, Vertical See Section 834.4.420 (Wireless Telecommunication Facility Standards)